RogueLikeJavaENS/RogueLike/TUTORIAL.md

 By openning the map, you can see all rooms of the current floor of the dungeon.

 ## Inventory
-The inventory isn't used in this version... please follow us to see the progress.
+The playerInventory isn't used in this version... please follow us to see the progress.

 ## Room Types
 ### Fighting Room